CEED/libCEED/CONTRIBUTING.md

 When contributors make a major contribution and support it, their names are included in the automatically generated user-manual documentation.

-Please avoid "merging from upstream" (like merging 'master' into your feature branch) unless there is a specific reason to do so, in which case you should explain why in the merge commit.
+Please avoid "merging from upstream" (like merging 'main' into your feature branch) unless there is a specific reason to do so, in which case you should explain why in the merge commit.
 [Rationale](https://lwn.net/Articles/328436/) from